 Using the Fivetran Log Connectorlink

-The Fivetran Log Connector includes table-level MAR across all connectors in your destination in the
+The Fivetran Log Connector includes table-level paid MAR across all connectors in your destination in the

 ACTIVE_VOLUME table.
 To understand what is driving the overall MAR within your account, use our sample queries to review MAR at the table level.